Superdiffusive and Subdiffusive Exceptional Times in the Dynamical Discrete Web

 \section{Abstract}

 The dynamical discrete web (DyDW) is a system of one-dimensional coalescing random walks that evolves in an extra dynamical time parameter, $\tau$.
 At any deterministic $\tau$ the paths behave as coalescing simple symmetric random walks.
 It has been shown in \cite{OP} that there exist exceptional dynamical times, $\tau$, at which the path from the origin, $S_0^{\tau}$, is $K$-subdiffusive, meaning $S_0^{\tau}(t) \leq j+K\sqrt{t}$ for all $t$, where $t$ is the random walk time, and $j$ is some constant.
-The first goal of this paper is to establish the existence of exceptional times for which the path from the origin is $K$-subdiffusive in both directions, i.e. $\tau$ such that $|S_0^{\tau}(t)| \leq j+K\sqrt{t}$ for all $t$.
-We also obtain upper and lower bounds for the Hausdorff dimensions of this set, and related sets, of exceptional times.
-Our other results concern superdiffusive exceptional times where $\limsup S_0^{\tau}(t)/\sqrt{t\log(t)} \geq C$.
+In this paper we consider for the first time the existence of superdiffusive exceptional times.
+To be specific, we consider $\tau$ such that $\limsup_{t \to \infty} S_0^{\tau}(t)/\sqrt{t\log(t)} \geq C$.
 We show that such exceptional times exist for small values of $C$, but they do not exist for large $C$.
+The other goal of this paper is to establish the existence of exceptional times for which the path from the origin is $K$-subdiffusive in both directions, i.e. $\tau$ such that $|S_0^{\tau}(t)| \leq j+K\sqrt{t}$ for all $t$.
+We also obtain upper and lower bounds for the Hausdorff dimensions of these two-sided subdiffusive exceptional times.
+For the superdiffusive exceptional times we are able to get a lower bound on Hausdorff dimension but not an upper bound.

 \begin{section}{Introduction}$\quad$ This paper examines the dynamical discrete web (DyDW), a system of coalescing random walks that evolves in a continuous dynamical time parameter.
 The dynamical discrete web was introduced by Howitt and Warren in \cite{OP1}.
 The DyDW and related systems have been considered as models for erosion and other hydrological phenomena (see \cite{OP5},\cite{OP6}).
 We examine ``exceptional times" for the DyDW.
 These are dynamical times at which paths from the DyDW display behavior that would have probability zero for a standard random walk, or for the DyDW observed at a deterministic time.